tigera-solutions/fortinet-enablement/modules/deploy-app-1.md

     centos                   1/1     Running   1          1h
     ```

+    >If you see any pods failing with status `ImagePullBackOff` or `ErrImagePull`, make sure that the previously configured FortiGate policy is not denying the traffic.
+You can either enable the policy to allow traffic, or order the `allow-internet` policy to be the first in the list in FortiGate.

 3. In the FortiManager portal, navigate to **Policy & Objects > Object Configurations > Create New > Address Group**.
 We need to create empty Address Groups: `app-1-address-group`, `app-2-address-group` and `ns1-centos-address-group`.
 When you select Members, ensure you search for `none` and select that option.

     >Notice that Address Groups names you create in FortiManager should match the values provided for `tigera.io/address-group` label of the applications for which you want to create policies.